 Conclusion and Final Thoughts

-If you’re looking for a super powerful SAD lamp that can be effective at long distances, the LightPad Mini would be my recommendation.
+If you’re looking for a highly powerful SAD lamp that can be effective from a distance, the LightPad Mini is my recommended choice.
 It’s far too bright to be used on its highest setting up close, so plan to use this at a distance of at least 2 feet.
 The mini is more like a Spotlight than anything else!

-One advantage the Mini has over the other two is its small size, so keep that in mind if you travel a lot.
+One advantage the Mini has over the other two is its compact size, so keep that in mind if you travel frequently.

 However, my overall favorite was the LightPad Max.
 It’s more expensive than the Mini, but it’s so much more comfortable.
 And to me that makes it worth the extra money, because I’m far more likely to enjoy spending the time in front of it that’s needed.